LadySerena/minecraft-platform/README.md

 credits to pay for the cloud infrastructure.

 Steps are still messy but should be fixed soon(tm)
+1. change the white-list=true to false in the minecraft server.properties or configure the whitelist.json for your uses.
-1. build the packages via
+2. build the packages via
     ```
     cd packages
     ./gradlew clean build
     ```
-2. go to the terraform folder and create the initial plan
+3. go to the terraform folder and create the initial plan
     ```
     cd terraform
     terraform plan -target=google_storage_bucket_object.prometheus \